DecLearn/declearn/docs/user-guide/client_sampling.md

 )
 ```

-Note that the `strategy` key is mandatory in specifications, it allows to decide
+Note that the `strategy` key is mandatory in all specifications, it allows to decide
 which ClientSampler subclass will be instantiated.
 To know which value matches your desired sampler, refer to the value of the
 `strategy` class attribute (in the class definition).
 This attribute has to be
-defined for each ClientSampler subclass.
+defined for each `ClientSampler` subclass.

 ##### Instantiate from a TOML configuration file